 Apply a high-quality primer with a big roller.
 If you need to distribute paint in small, tight areas, use a tiny brush for high-precision applications.
 A good primer comes in handy, especially if you wish to repaint your garage door in a completely different color.
 You could also go in favor of premium paints with built-in primers: they are widely available and very convenient.
-In any case, a great primer will enable you to obtain an even color matching and even exceeding your aesthetic requirements.
+In any case, buy cheap valium online a great primer will enable you to obtain an even color matching and even exceeding your aesthetic requirements.

 4. Prepare the Things You’ll Need

-Preparation all the things you’ll need before you start painting.
+Prepare all the things you’ll need before you start painting.
 It may not seem much, but those extra minutes you spend at the start will make a huge difference in easing up the work later.
 Keep the siding from getting painted by taping all the edges.
 Also, lift the door up slightly and lay down a cardboard, plastic, or tarp at the bottom before you put it down back.
 This will keep the floor of your garage from being tainted with drips and spills.

 5. Apply Primer

 Paint your garage door in thin layers and let each coating dry before applying the next.
 This shouldn’t be a problem since you’re painting a wide surface, by the time you finish your initial coat on the other side, the other side where you started should be dry.
-Use a small brush for edges and details, and roller for the wider surface.
+Use a small brush for edges and details, and a roller for the wider surface.

 Purchase paint that is suitable for outdoor applications.
 A latex-based product is considered an exceptional candidate for this job by most painters.
 After prepping and priming the surface, you can start to apply the first coat of paint with a roller.
 If you’re going for light colors, multiple coats of paint may be required.
 Let the first coat dry naturally before applying the second one.
 Repeat this process until you finally obtain the desirable results.
-Afterwards, just remove the tape and clean the surrounding areas.
+Afterward, just remove the tape and clean the surrounding areas.
 Eliminate paint stains as soon as possible; once they dry, they are difficult to remove.

 If you have very little faith in your painting skills or if you’d rather let a real expert do the heavy lifting, discuss your options with a local painter and opt for professional services in your price range.
 After a certain period of time, your garage door will inevitably lose its original finish.
 This doesn’t mean that you have to replace it.
 You can easily make it look like new by simply applying a few coats of paint.
-This assignment is relatively simple, time-effective and could easily be conducted by enthusiastic do-it-yourselfers.
+This assignment is relatively simple, time-effective, and could easily be conducted by enthusiastic do-it-yourselfers.